aliakh/demo-java-reflection/article2.md

 ```

-The following code shows which synthetic field (a reference to an instance of the enclosing class) and constructor (to set this field) the Java compiler generates for the non-static member class.
+The following code shows which synthetic field (a reference to an instance of the enclosing class) and constructor (to set that field) the Java compiler generates for that inner class.

 ```